cygnus77/behavioral-cloning/README.md

 * But when running the model at the top speed of 30mph, it veers too close to the edge of curved sections of road.
 * To teach the model how to handle curves at higher speed, it requires additional data especially around the curved sections of road.

-* To accomplish this, I implementd live training a method documented by [Thomas Antony](https://medium.com/@tantony/training-a-neural-network-in-real-time-to-control-a-self-driving-car-9ee5654978b7).
+* To accomplish this, I implemented `live training` a method described by [Thomas Antony](https://medium.com/@tantony/training-a-neural-network-in-real-time-to-control-a-self-driving-car-9ee5654978b7).

 * `Drive.py` was modified to implement live training as shown below: